 The program provides healthy meals and snacks that include restrictions on the provision of juice and beverages with added sweeteners and no fried, high-fat, or highly salted foods (DoDI 6060.02 G: Nutrition and Food Service).
-Foods typical of participating children's culture as well as a variety of foods that may not be familiar to the children are included.
-All cooks use standardized forms/recipes that meet USDA requirements and food production records is required state CACFP.
+Foods typical of participating children's culture, as well as a variety of foods that may not be familiar to the children, are included.
+All cooks use standardized forms/recipes that meet USDA requirements and food production records as required by their state CACFP.

-a.
-Standard cyclical menus (for children 12 months and older) will be used in all CYS facilities, and reviewed and signed annually by IMCOM G9 CYS Nutritionist to ensure compliance with USDA and Army nutritional guidance.
-The IMCOM G9 b.
-FCC providers may elect to use approved IMCOM Standard menus or develop their own.
-FCC providers cannot be required to use IMCOM standard CDC menus.
-FCC Menus must meet all of the required Army nutritional guidance (as part of meeting requirements for the Certificate to Operate) and USDA CACFP regulations for meal patterns.
+- a.
+Standard cyclical menus (for children 12 months and older) will be used in all CYS facilities, and reviewed and signed annually by HQ, IMCOM G9 CYS Nutritionist to ensure compliance with USDA and Army nutritional guidance.
+The HQ, IMCOM G9 CYS Nutritionist can designate a professionally qualified signatory via an MFR indicating a specified duration if necessary for the signature on non-standard menus. - b.
+FCC Providers may elect to use approved HQ, IMCOM G9 CYS standard menus or develop their own.
+FCC Providers cannot be required to use HQ, IMCOM G9 CYS standard CDC menus.
+FCC Menus must meet all required Army nutritional guidance (as part of meeting requirements for the Certificate to Operate) and USDA CACFP regulations for meal patterns.
 FCC Menus must be reviewed for compliance with Army nutritional guidance and USDA CACFP regulations.
 FCC menus must be signed by a Registered Dietitian (CYS or MEDCOM).
+The HQ, IMCOM G9 CYS Nutritionist can designate a professionally qualified signatory via an MFR indicating a specified duration if necessary for the signature on non-standard menus.
 Retention of records must be maintained in accordance with USDA CACFP guidelines.
-FCC providers may use approved menus from a prior garrison, or from another provider if they meet Army nutritional standards, USDA CACFP requirements and are signed by a CYS or MEDCOM Dietitian.
+FCC Providers may use approved menus from a prior garrison, or from another FCC Provider if they meet Army nutritional standards, USDA CACFP requirements, and are signed by a CYS or MEDCOM Registered Dietitian. - c.
+Menus are required to be posted in an area that is accessible to the public for viewing.
+Per Army regulations, menus must be signed and dated by approving entity.
+Menus must include dates (month, day, and year) of service and will be maintained as required by USDA.
+In shared facilities, menus must be posted in program area and be clearly visible